NathanHJ4703/CS61B/proj3/README.md

 ## Persistence

-### GameMap:
+### Game:

-This class constructs a hashmap that allows us to add and get a particular game by tracking the seed, the game created using that seed when running our game.
-####    Instance Variable:
-#####   1. Map<String, Game> gameMap - hashmap used to track games played.
+####    1. saveWorld: method takes in a string and creates a new text file given the input spring and uses a file writer to write in this text file.
+####    2. loadWorld: method takes in a string and uses a file reader to store the information in a particular game's text file and returns the information in the file.

-### TheGame:
+### Engine:
-This class provides methods that allow us to save and load a particular game, as well as generate a file for each new game created.

-####    Instance Variables: method returns the next key the user inputs capitalized.
-#####   1. GameMap gameMap - creates an instance of a gameMap that allows us to store the games created when running our program
-#####   2. File SavedGames - Creates a file that will allow us to store all text files created for each world.
-#####   2. File mapFile - creates a new file for each new game started.
+####    1. saveWorld: method takes in a string and creates a new text file given the input spring and uses a file writer to write in this text file.
+####    2. loadWorld: method takes in a string and uses a file reader to store the information in a particular game's text file and returns the information in the file.